Elegant country-house hotel and restaurant, perfect for a romantic retreat in the Cotswolds”

 - Vegetarian menu

-- Kick off your shoes, curl up on a sofa and lose yourself in magazine heaven or hole up in your room with a good film (all rooms have DVD players and there's a decent selection of DVDs available to borrow)
+- Kick off your shoes, curl up in a window seat and lose yourself in a good book.
+Alternatively, hole up in your room choose from your TV's a film library

-- Frolic around the garden, play a game of croquet or boules on the lawn.
-Splash around in the outdoor heated pool (mid May to October)
+- In good weather, relax in the garden with a G&T or splash around in the outdoor heated pool (mid-May to October)

-- Pull on some gumboots and go for a walk in the country - there are too many to mention but Westonbirt's arboretum (15 mins drive away) is one of the finest in the world: beautiful in every season but especially autumn
+- Pull on some Hunters and go for a walk in the country - Westonbirt's arboretum is one of the finest in the world (15-minute drive)

 Activities on site or nearby include: